 Establishing a transponder account can save you a lot of money through discounts, however having one doesn’t mean you’ll automatically receive the discount everywhere you travel — even within the transponder’s own regional network.
 For example, if you established an E-ZPass account with New York you won’t receive discounts as you travel through toll facilities in Maryland as those only apply to holders of Maryland E-ZPass accounts.
-Conversely, holders of Maryland E-ZPass accounts won’t receive discounts driving on the NY State Thruway, but they will for the tunnels and bridges entering New York City from New Jersey.
-Confused Yet?
+Conversely, holders of Maryland E-ZPass accounts won’t receive discounts driving on the NY State Thruway or through the tunnels and bridges entering New York City from New Jersey.

-Now that gas prices have plummeted to a national average of around $2 per gallon, if your summer travel takes you through a heavily tolled region like the northeast US you’re likely to spend more — and possibly substantially more — on tolls than gas.
+Now that gas prices have remained at a national average of around $3 per gallon, if your summer travel takes you through a heavily tolled region like the northeast US you’re likely to spend more — and possibly substantially more — on tolls than gas.
 For example, a one-way trip from DC to NYC in a 2014 Honda Accord will only cost you around $10 in gas according to the website Cost2Drive, but $44 in tolls (cash rate) —more than 4X the amount!

 Many travelers may be aware that certain tolls have peak and off-peak hourly pricing, but few know there are also peak and off-peak seasonal toll pricing.
 For example, the Chesapeake Bay Bridge & Tunnel, which is an engineering masterpiece) has peak season pricing that runs during the weekends — but only during the summer months.